originphp/website/source/docs/model/validation.md

 ### required

 This will probably be the rule that you use the most.
-The required rule means that value must be present in entity data and that it is not blank.
+The required rule means that value must not be blank.
+If the required rule fails then no other validation rules will be run on that field.

 ```php
   $this->validate('name','required');